 Here is a photographic overview of the highlight of my trip hoping that you will enjoy it and maybe one day it will become handy if you wish to take the same road…

 I enjoyed exploring Bacalar and the surrounding area so much.
-It inspired me to write a full article, a complete guide on where to stay, eat and explore in Bacalar and the surroundings.
-You can find it here.
+It inspired me to write a full guide to Bacalar, which include all the things to do where to stay, eat, and explore Bacalar and the surroundings.

 MAHAHUAL AND XCALAC

 Xcalac is even more remote, but I like it better.
-It’s a real beach town, with absolutely nothing.
-Just beach, not the best beach and tranquillity. if you like an escape and live a beach life and you have a budget to spend on snorkeling and diving that’s the place for you.
+It’s a real beach town, with absolutely nothing—just the beach, not the best beach and tranquillity.
+If you like an escape and live a beach life and you have a budget to spend on snorkeling and diving, that’s the place for you.

-Then again, I passed Bacalar in the direction of Chetumal on route 307 and turn into 186 towards Escarcega/ Campeche.
-I wanted to stop to the Calakmul area for a while.
-I knew there would have been so much to see but I didn’t imagine THAT much, so I ended up staying 1 whole week.
+Then again, I passed Bacalar in Chetumal’s direction on route 307 and turned into 186 towards Escarcega/ Campeche.
+I wanted to stop in the Calakmul area for a while.
+I knew there would have been so much to see, but I didn’t imagine THAT much, so I ended up staying 1 whole week.
 Here is what I found.

-Right before the border with the region of Campeche, you will find 3 important archaeological sites and if you are Mayan history freak like me you will love to stop in each one of them.
+Right before the border with the region of Campeche, you will find 3 important archaeological sites, and if you are a Mayan history freak like me, you will love to stop in each one of them.

 Dzibanchen and Kinichna are together.
 You will need to take a deviation from the main road 186 and drive for about 30 minutes.
 There are signs on the road so you cannot get lost, by the way.
 You will pay one entry of 50 pesos at the first one, Dzibanchen, and it’s valid for both.

 The last one I encounter on that day was Kohunlich but it was too late for that one so I found a lovely and cheap place for the night, and couldn’t wait for the next day and my visit!
 I was ecstatic.
-I have even dedicated a blog post just to it.
-You can find it here.
+I have even written a full post on how to visit the spectacular site of Kohunlich.

-After that I went straight to Xpuhil where I met the lovely people from the Tourism office (PRO NATURA, you will find it on the left side of the road before entering the town) who filled me in with all the things I could have done and that’s where I have decided I wouldn’t have left before 5 days or so.
+After that, I went straight to Xpuhil where I met the lovely people from the Tourism office (PRO NATURA, you will find it on the left side of the road before entering the town) who filled me in with all the things I could have done and that’s where I have decided I wouldn’t have left before five days or so.
 I also meet a random traveler who was struggling to find a car rental.
 After a couple of minutes of “studying” each other, we finally decided to join forces for a couple of days.
-We organized the Calakmul visit which was the most important and both of us wanted to hire a guide.
-That turned out to be great as we shared the price and it was more fun to wake up at 5 am and drive for an hour if you have company!
+We organized the Calakmul visit, which was the most important, and both wanted to hire a guide.
+That turned out to be great as we shared the price, and it was more fun to wake up at 5 am and drive for an hour if you have company!

 The story of my visit to Rio Bec was hilarious.
-I really wanted to go but the only way to reach it was by quod and it would have been too expensive for my budget so I asked the local guides from the tourist office if there was another option and they asked a local guy with a motorbike how much he would have charged me to take me there.
-It was about half the price to get a bike ride so I have accepted it.
+I wanted to go, but the only way to reach it was by quod, and it would have been too expensive for my budget so I asked the local guides from the tourist office if there was another option and they asked a local guy with a motorbike how much he would have charged me to take me there.
+It was about half the price to get a bike ride, so I have accepted it.
 I was so grateful for this experience.
 And I had somebody make his salary for that day.

-We also went to visit the community of 20 de Noviembre in the same area where I saw all the beautiful crafts they were making, clothing, amazing wood works for your house, earrings, and necklaces with seeds and other natural material.
+We also visited the community of 20 de Noviembre in the same area where I saw all the beautiful crafts they were making, clothing, unique woodworks for your house, earrings, and necklaces with seeds and other natural material.
 Very creative and productive.
-I was happy to be able to contribute to the community buying some of their products but most of all spreading the voice.
+I was happy to contribute to the community by buying some of their products, but most of all, spreading the voice.
 They are really worth visiting.

-Many visitors go straight to Calakmul, which is indeed a magnificent site, worth a whole day visit, but few know that right in front in the same huge biosphere of Calakmúl you can find the site of Balamkú, another beautiful testimony of the Mayan culture.
-The name means Jaguar temple in Maya and it refers to one of the jaguars embodied in the polychrome stucco frieze, probably one of the largest survived intact of the Mayan world, as in the picture above.
+Many visitors go straight to Calakmul, which is indeed a magnificent site worth a whole day visit.
+Still, few know that right in front of the same huge biosphere of Calakmúl, you can find the site of Balamkú, another beautiful testimony of the Mayan culture.
+The name means Jaguar temple in Maya, and it refers to one of the jaguars embodied in the polychrome stucco frieze, probably one of the largest survived intact of the Mayan world, as in the picture above.

 I reached the community of Cristobal Colon where the knowledgeable guide Faustino Hernandez took me to explore these hidden caves.

 Thanks to the precious tips received from the kind guys from the Tourism office Pro Natura, when I left Xpujil, I had a specific itinerary that I really wanted to follow, going through an unbeaten path and discover new potentially touristic places to promote.
-I loved the idea to help local communities and contribute to their small economies.
+I loved the idea of helping local communities and contributed to their small economies.

-So although I was sort of nostalgic to leave that place that it was starting to feel like home by that time – also I believe not many visitors stay for such a long time – I was excited about what was waiting for me ahead.
+So although I was sad to leave that place that it was starting to feel like home by that time, I believe not many visitors stay for such a long time – I was excited about what was waiting for me ahead.
 And in fact, when I reached the small town of Candelaria, I was overwhelmed.

-From there I was really closed to Chiapas, Palenque and I was really that close to making a deviation from my tour but I didn’t as there was so much I hadn’t seen yet from the area and I was looking forward to getting to Campeche so I needed to hurry if I wanted to make it in time.
+From there, I was really closed to Chiapas, Palenque, and I was really that close to making a deviation from my tour.
+Still, I didn’t as there was so much I hadn’t seen yet from the area, and I was looking forward to getting to Campeche, so I needed to hurry if I wanted to make it in time.

 PANTANOS DE CENTLA

 Palizada is located in the south of the Laguna de Terminos.
-I wanted to drive around the Lagoon and coming up north up to Ciudad del Carmen but everybody was telling me that the road was bad, until I found a lady who assured me it was ok for me to go and so I dared.
+I wanted to drive around the Lagoon and come up north up to Ciudad del Carmen, but everybody told me that the road was bad until I found a lady who assured me it was ok for me to go I dared.

-Well, the road was indeed amazing and I was driving along the winding Usumacinta river, on the left and a canal on the right.
+Well, the road was indeed amazing, and I was driving along the winding Usumacinta river on the left and a canal on the right.
 Many little villages were scattered along the road.
-People were looking at me as if they have never seen a foreigner before and I could probably understand.
-This is not a road where people normally pass by and tourists rarely come here.
+People looked at me as if they have never seen a foreigner before, and I could probably understand.
+This is not a road where people normally pass by, and tourists rarely come here.
 That turned out to be an amazing drive.

-I stopped at the “Pantanos de Centla” a lagoon where 3 rivers meet and it is home of a huge variety of birds, a paradise for bird watchers, actually all the area is and they organize tours specifically for bird watchers.
+I stopped at the “Pantanos de Centla,” a lagoon where 3 rivers meet, and it is home to a huge variety of birds, a paradise for bird watchers.
+Actually, all the area is.
+They organize tours specifically for bird watchers.
 It was a lovely boat ride, which I took.

-The best part came when I reach my lodge.
-It was at the end of the village in total dark and I was completely alone, with the bathroom outside my room.
-I wasn’t feeling really safe, but I had a cat visiting me and I felt protected in a way.
-In fact, nothing happened and I am still here writing this.
+The best part came when I reached my lodge.
+It was at the end of the village in total dark, and I was completely alone, with the bathroom outside my room.
+I wasn’t feeling really safe, but I had a cat visiting me, and I felt protected in a way.
+In fact, nothing happened, and I am still here writing this.
 But the worse has yet to come.

-Before leaving the town I managed to visit the beautiful Hacienda San Jose’ Carpizo which is now a military training camp.
+Before leaving the town, I visited the beautiful Hacienda San Jose’ Carpizo, a military training camp.

-And then, finally Campeche!! the city offers lots to see and I will tell you more on another article.
+And then, finally, Campeche!!
+The city offers lots to see, and I will tell you more in another article.
 For now, I leave you with a couple of meaningful pictures so that you can have an idea.
 I loved it.
 I have spent there another 5 days, as I had to do some work and I wanted to explore the area.